 1: High Quality Teaching

 Our three PPE departments are internationally renowned for their teaching and research.
-Philosophy offers a broader range of topics than most UK philosophy departments, and is ranked in the top ten in the Complete University Guide (2019).
-Politics and Economics have both been ranked in the top 50 QS World University Rankings (2018) and the top 5 in The Times Good University Guide (2018).
+All three departments have been ranked in the top 50 QS World University Rankings (2019) and the top 10 in The Complete University Guide (2019).

 2: World Leading Research

 In the most recent Research Excellence Framework (REF 2014), PPE performed excellently.
 Politics and International Studies ranked 1st for Research Environment, Philosophy was rated 1st in the UK for Research Output with 90% of publications judged internationally excellent or world leading, and Economics had 96% of its research rated World Leading or Internationally Excellent.

 3: Bridging the Disciplines